razee-io/Razee/README.md

    kubectl apply -f remoteresource.yaml
    ```

 3. Verify that the remote resource is created successfully.
-After the remote
-resource is created, the remote resource establishes a connection to the source
-repository, downloads the specified file, and applies the file to the cluster.
+After the remote resource is created, the remote resource establishes a connection to the source repository, downloads the specified file, and applies the file to the cluster.
 This process repeats about every 2 minutes.
-If an error occurs, you can review
-the error message in the **Status** section of your CLI output.
+If an error occurs, you can review the error message in the **Status** section of your CLI output.

     ```bash
-    kubectl describe RemoteResource <remote_resource_name> -n <namespace>
+    kubectl describe remoteresource <remote_resource_name> -n <namespace>
     ```

     Example output: